 #8.
 CyberArk Software (CYBR)

-CyberArk is an Israel-based information security company offering Privileged Account Security, and its technology is primarily utilized in the financial services, energy, retail, healthcare and government markets.
+CyberArk is a $6 billion Israel-based information security company offering Privileged Account Security, and its technology is primarily utilized in the financial services, energy, retail, healthcare and government markets.

 CyberArk offers many products to protect against external and internal cyber threats and enable detection and neutralization of these attacks.
 CyberArk specializes in guarding against those who would use insider credentials to penetrate legacy network defenses.

-It has a market cap of $6.48 billion, and its share price has risen 21% in the last year.
-CyberArk bulls are counting on the success of the company’s transition to a software-as-a-service (SaaS) model and increasing its streams of annual recurring revenue.
+Future CyberArk growth is dependent on the success of the company’s transition to a software-as-a-service (SaaS) model and increasing its streams of annual recurring revenue.

 Best Cybersecurity Stocks for Value